 If you eat in Western tourist places, a meal with a drink will run you around $5+.
 If you eat in local joints you can eat from under $3.
 I have noodle soup (sup mee) for breakfast in the local pasar (market) here in Siem Reap most mornings and it cost $.75, and my local iced coffee costs me another $.50.
 A coffee is $2 at the tourist joints on Pub Street.
 Draft beer is $.50-75 in most places, local or tourist-aimed.

 Bus transportation between cities runs anywhere from $4-12 depending.
 There is a $20 tourist visa fee and extra if you don't have a photo.
 There's a $25 airport exit fee if flying from Cambodia, cash and in US dollars.

 I would suggest learning some basic Khmer before you go to help facilitate these sort of meaningful exchanges.
-You can find a free program here: http://bit.ly/gxZWRr It isn't the easiest program to follow, but the first couple lessons will put you miles ahead of most tourists who think the people here speak "Cambodian." about 7 years ago
+You can find a free program here: http://bit.ly/gxZWRr It isn't the easiest program to follow, but the first couple lessons will put you miles ahead of most tourists who think the people here speak "Cambodian." over 7 years ago

 On my last trip, basic daily expenses (food, getting around a location I was at, accommodation) were usually under 30 USD a day.
-Larger expenses will come up though, and always good to have spare budget (or at least, a credit card hidden away), I would go for 50 USD a day - The extra $20 can allow you to really live it up / see some great stuff you might not otherwise be able to and any spare can go into souvenirs / towards the next leg of your journey about 7 years ago
+Larger expenses will come up though, and always good to have spare budget (or at least, a credit card hidden away), I would go for 50 USD a day - The extra $20 can allow you to really live it up / see some great stuff you might not otherwise be able to and any spare can go into souvenirs / towards the next leg of your journey over 7 years ago

 Been there last week. paid 6 usd to private room in hostel, ate good meal with between 3 to 5 usd. bargain for tuk-tuk drives.
 I got to go to Angkor for 3 usd and return with some price after struggling for lack of drivers by nightfall